NanoComp/meep/doc/docs/Python_User_Interface.md

 **`sigma` [`number`]**
 —
-The scale factor σ specifying the coupling to the driving field.
-In magnetic ferrites, this is equal to the Larmor precession frequency at magnetic saturation.
+The coupling factor $\sigma_n / 2\pi$ between the polarization and the driving field.
+In magnetic ferrites, this is the Larmor precession frequency at the saturation field.

 **`frequency` [`number`]**
 —
-The frequency of gyrotropic precession (Larmor frequency), $f_n = \omega_n / 2\pi$.
+The frequency of gyrotropic precession, $f_n = \omega_n / 2\pi$.
+In magnetic ferrites, this is the Larmor precession frequency.

 **`gamma` [`number`]**
 —